 Financial wellbeing can be a bitter cycle, that can be hard to break out of, and it’s common to feel isolated and anxious during these times.

 “Poor mental health can make earning and managing money harder and worrying about money can make your mental health worse.
-It can start to feel like a vicious cycle,” Kerry McLeod, head of information content at mental health charity Mind, explains.
+It can start to feel like a vicious cycle,” Kerry McLeod, head of information content at charity Mind, explains.

 “Certain situations might trigger feelings of anxiety and panic, like opening envelopes or attending a benefits assessment.
 You might not be able to afford the things you need to stay well, like housing, food, water, heating, or treatments like medication and therapy.
 Money problems can affect your social life and relationships too, and they can make you feel lonely or isolated if you can’t afford to do the things you want to.”